-Grab a great case for your Google Pixel 4a!
+Grab a great case for your Google Pixel 4a

-Best Google Pixel 4a Cases Android Central 2020
+Best Google Pixel 4a cases Android Central 2021

-The Google Pixel 4a is one of the most compelling phones of 2020, offering excellent performance and cameras for less than half the price of a flagship.
-While it might not cost thousands of dollars, that doesn't mean that it's any less worthy of protection.
+The Google Pixel 4a was one of the most compelling phones of 2020, offering excellent performance and cameras for less than half the price of its flagship.
+While it might not cost thousands of dollars, that doesn't mean it's any less worthy of protection.
 Whether you need to spice up the Just Black of the Pixel 4a or need to keep it safe from the chaos outside your door, these are the best Pixel 4a cases you can buy right now.

-- Pretty protection: Caseology Parallax
+- Pretty protection: Caseology Parallax for Google Pixel 4a

 - Guard the front and back: Poetic Revolution